Why Summer Day Camps Are So Beneficial For Preschoolers

 In a time when many kids are perfectly content to spend hours looking at a screen, camps and outdoor summer programs are more valuable than ever.
 Even programs that are more academic or artistic in nature will often still encompass physical elements like preschool swim lessons, outdoor excursions, or lunchtime and playtime outside.

-Physical activity is an important part of young children expending that energy they’ve been saving up.
-A summer day camp provides the perfect, healthy place for them to burn that energy while you’re working during the day.
-A day full of running and sunning will leave them content and sleepy in the evening.
+Bottom line, physical activity is an important part of young children expending the boundless energy they build up.
+A summer day camp provides the perfect, healthy place for them to burn that energy while you’re at work – leaving them happy and exhausted at the end of the day.

 During the school year, your child will undoubtedly come into contact with all kinds of children and learn how to share, cooperate, and get along in a classroom setting.
 But summer camp for toddlers presents young children with real life situations and countless opportunities to learn from their peers and get involved socially.
 School can be a fantastic social opportunity, of course, but there’s nothing quite like camp or a summer course to encourage those valuable bonds and social experiences.